Student Success

 An MSA student contributed to a research article with Dr. Cathy Miller and was accepted for a presentation at American Accounting Association Annual Meeting in Denver on August 8-10, 2023.

 “We love hiring interns and part-time staff from your college.
 We hired our current VP of HR as a part-time HR employee from a UM-Flint career fair our Credit Union attended.
 She started as a part-time HR Assistant, finished her degree from UM-Flint and has been promoted since to HR Manager, Director, and now Vice President of HR and Learning and Development.
 She is amazing!
-Our current DEI professional is also completing his degree from UM-Flint.
 Our Finance Manager also completed her degree from UM-Flint and was originally hired as a PT Teller.
 Lots of success stories!”

 DeAnna Wallace